 9. Stack the labeled pieces neatly, and use padding between each layer to avoid scratches, nicks, and marks.

-10. Keep track of hinges, screws, dowels, and other small parts by taping them to the back of one of one the pieces of your disassembled furniture with painters tape.
+10. Keep track of hinges, screws, dowels, and other small parts by taping them to the back of one the pieces of your disassembled furniture with painters tape.
 Use caution.

 11. Keep the pieces together when loading your moving truck or car.
 Trying to re-assemble your furniture at your new home when you can’t find all the parts won’t just make the job difficult – your furniture will become useless.
 Stay organized from the beginning.